Last Updated: 4/19/2022 | April 19th, 2022

 The hostel also has a tiki garden with lounge chairs to soak up the sun, a sidewalk café, and tons of activities in the common room, like live music, comedy, and karaoke, plus a movie theater for when you’re not exploring everything that’s within walking distance, like the Walk of Fame and Chinese Theater.

-They also coordinate group activities, such as party buses, tours, hikes, and more.
-There’s free Wi-Fi, complimentary breakfast and coffee daily, free BBQs and other free food nights, and movie nights.
-Because of all of the ways to spend time with others at the hostel, it can get loud at night and partying can go until late, so bring earplugs.
+They also coordinate group activities, such as party buses, tours, hikes, free BBQs and other food nights, movie nights, and more.
+There’s also complimentary breakfast and coffee/tea available daily.
+Because of all of the ways to spend time with others at the hostel, it can get loud at night, and partying can go on until late, so bring earplugs.

 - Laid-back garden for hanging out and mingling